Penguins and Real Estate Investing

 & MBC REI

-You will be visiting some of the most remote regions on the planet.
-Home to penguins, seals, and whales.
-You will learn about the deep history of this place from our private professional guide and see places where history was made.
+Learn the deep history of this place from our private professional guide and see places where history was made.

 For many, this alone creates the trip of a lifetime.

-The networking doesn’t stop with our group.
 You will have the opportunity to meet other passengers who share your adventurous spirit, many of whom have fascinating stories of their own.
-Use this opportunity to forge meaningful relationships with them.

 Proposed Itinerary